What to think about when booking an interpreter

 Interpreters require as much information as you can provide before an assignment.

-If you’re running seminars and there are speakers giving presentations it always helps if you can send the presentations beforehand, so your interpreters can familiarise themselves with them and look up any specialised terminology.
+If you’re running seminars and there are speakers giving presentations it always helps if you can send the presentations beforehand.
+This means that your interpreters can familiarise themselves with them and look up any specialised terminology.
 If you require an interpreter for a court hearing then supply as much of the case material as you can, so the interpreter has some background information before the assignment.

 Visit our interpreting page for more information or give us a call on 08450 345677 and someone from our interpreting team will be happy to answer any other questions you have about booking an interpreter!